Are you wondering more about this blog and my story?

 WHO IS JOIA?

-My mission is to support ambitious individuals in their quests to live and thrive as 21st Century Renaissance Men and Women who pursue projects (and excellence!) across disciplines.
+My mission is to support ambitious individuals in their quests to live and thrive as 21st Century Renaissance Men and Women who revel in their unique authenticity and pursue projects (and excellence!) across disciplines.

-Generally, the people I work with are brilliant, positive people, often with an entrepreneurial spirit and a diverse range of interests and/or skills.
-They’re people who take seriously the goal of creating innovative, world-changing impact (and understand that one of the most effective ways to do serious work is to approach it with a sense of fun and play!)
+Generally, the people I work with are striving to live a truly mission-driven, on-purpose life, often possessing an entrepreneurial spirit and pursuing a diverse range of interests and/or skills.
+They’re people who take seriously the goal of creating world-changing impact (and understand that one of the most effective ways to do serious work is to approach it with a sense of fun and play!)

 These days, much of time is spent writing, speaking, and coaching – both in-person and now building an online presence…

 My life journey began in 1980 in a little suburban town in Connecticut, where I grew up as the small girl with the big dreams.